* Expectations of more BOJ easing may weigh on yen

 * Euro supported by view ECB will keep rates unchanged

-SINGAPORE, Jan 9 (Reuters) - The dollar edged higher against the yen on Wednesday after its retreat this week from a 2-1/2 year high lured buyers who had been waiting for a chance to buy on dips, with the outlook for more Japanese monetary easing expected to weigh further on the yen.
+SINGAPORE, Jan 9 The dollar rose against the yen on Wednesday after its retreat this week from a 2-1/2 year high lured buyers who had been waiting for a chance to buy on dips, with the outlook for more Japanese monetary easing expected to weigh further on the yen.

 "In terms of the drop that we saw in dollar/yen, there were a lot of dollar buyers coming in," said Mitul Kotecha, head of global foreign exchange strategy for Credit Agricole in Hong Kong.

 "So there do seem to be some dollar buyers out there who were looking for the dip in dollar/yen to pick it up," he said.

 Still, the risk of a further near-term pullback in the dollar cannot be ruled out, Credit Agricole's Kotecha said.
 Possible support for the dollar lies at 86.54 yen, its intraday low on Jan.
 2, and a breach of that level could open the way for a drop to around 85.90 yen, he added.